 Hybrid cloud adoption is not a “lift & shift” operation.
 It requires careful workload orchestration—from business processes, through the application, platform, and infrastructure.
 Your first task is to de-tangle the current intricate system of workflows running on-premises (and perhaps even in the cloud).

 Certain workflows are inherently better suited for the public cloud.
 Legacy applications—that weren’t built with the cloud in mind—may be easier to replatform or repurpose for the private cloud.
-Establishing workload destinations and placements is a balancing act between performance, cost, security and integration.
+Establishing workload destinations and placements is a balancing act between performance, system dependency, cost, security and integration.

 To determine the optimal workflow placements, consider the following technical characteristics: